Skip to primary navigation Skip to content Skip to footer

 A foggy dive mask is the worst!
 So don’t suffer during your Maui vacation.
 When you scuba dive in Lahaina or snorkel in Kaanapali, a well-prepared dive mask is essential to your ocean experience!
 A fog-free mask also makes you a safer scuba diver or snorkeler.
 In contrast, a foggy mask blocks your view underwater making it harder to see hand signals from your dive buddy.
 It’s much more difficult to see sea life too.
 Luckily, this scuba blog details our expert tricks to prepare your dive mask and save yourself from frustration!

 Many divers have a method to best prepare a new mask for scuba diving or snorkeling.
-Most say using toothpaste before every dive rates as the magic cure.
+Most people say using toothpaste before every dive is the magic cure.
 While regular white toothpaste helps (NOT the gel kind!), these alternative ideas can defog your new dive mask for good.

 4 Defog Tips